gastdozent91/Masterprojekt-WS15-16-MMI-IoT/iot-frontend/README.md

 ## Installation

-You need:
-  * node (at least version 4.\*)
-  * dynamoDB

-installed on your computer.
+You need a node version at least 4.\* installed on your computer.

 ### node

-MAC via homebrew
+MacOS: via homebrew

 ```
 brew install node
 ```

-Linux.
-I'm just guessing now but:
+Linux: I'm just guessing now but:

 ```
-apt-get install nodejs
+sudo apt-get install nodejs
-apt-get install npm
+sudo apt-get install npm
 ```

-Maybe you have to `sudo` it.
-I don't know.

-Windows.
+Windows:

 I guess going to the website, download a .exe and doubleclick it.